Timetable & Rider Briefing

 Race Numbers will be allocated at registration, please pick them up at least 30 minutes before your race.
 To ensure we can continue to provide

 Please ensure your number plate is securely attached to the front of your bike so that your number can clearly be seen by timing staff.
 Make sure that the number plate remains vertical.

 There will be a mass start for all riders in your category.
 Faster riders should move to the front of the pack with social riders to the back.
 Multiple categories will start at the same time.

 There is a time limit for each

-The course will be marked using standard signs as appropriate.
+The course will be marked using standard signs and bunting as appropriate.

 Your bicycle needs to be suitably equipped for racing.
 This includes ensuring that you have: Front and rear brakes as well as Bar plugs and/or lock-on collars.

 You also are required to wear a helmet compliant with the Australian or equivalent international standard.
 We also recommend the use of protective equipment, including but not limited to full finger gloves and eyewear.

 Feed Zone and Outside Assistance